wiseman/webflight-gamepad/README.md

 ```

 This adds a backflip animation to button 7.
-Any websocket message may be sent this way!
+Any websocket message may be sent this way to the node server!

 ## License
 Published under the [apache license 2.0](http://www.apache.org/licenses/LICENSE-2.0).